 —Ellen Bees for Books for A Beautiful World

-Northwest Resistance is available as an eBook in ePUB format.
-Select a format using the “choose an option” drop-down menu to the left and checkout as usual.
+Northwest Resistance is available as an ebook in .epub and .pdf formats.
+Select a format using the drop-down menu to the left and checkout as usual.
 You will be sent an email with instructions to download the file.